Pseudocoremia suavis: Larva

 The larvae feed on a wide range of trees and shrubs and have caused serious defoliation in exotic plantations in New Zealand on two occasions.
 In the 1950s and early 1960s in mostly Monterey pine (Pinus radiata) plantations in Canterbury (including Eyrewell Forest), and in the 1970s, Douglas fir (Pseudotsuga menziesii) plantations on the North Island.

 Pupa

 The pupae were 10–12 mm long, green at first turning mahogany-brown within two days.
 Pupation took two to three days.

 Imago

 The wingspan is about 30 mm.

 Food plants

 The larvae feed on a wide range of plants in New Zealand including southern beech (Nothofagus spp.), podocarps and kanuka (Kunzea ericoides).
 They also feed on European gorse (Ulex europaeus).
 Some of the Cornish larvae initially fed on Leyland cypress (Cupressus × leylandii) and were moved to Scots pine (Pinus sylvestris) in the second instar when they became unhealthy.
 They also fed on box (Buxus sempervirens) and yew (Taxus baccata) but preferred Scots pine.

+Parasites and predators

+Larval parasitoid wasps of this species include Aleiodes declanae and Meteorus pulchricornis.